marcoverpas/Italy-SFC-Model/README.md

 Note: this R code reproduces the experiments discussed in: Canelli, R., Fontana, G., Realfonzo, R. and Veronese Passarella, M. (2022) "Is the Italian government debt sustainable?
 Scenarios after the Covid-19 shock", Cambridge Journal of Economics.
 An early version of it was used to produce the simulations discussed in: Canelli, R., Fontana, G., Realfonzo, R. and Veronese Passarella, M. (2021) "Are EU Policies Effective to Tackle the Covid-19 Crisis?
 The Case of Italy", Review of Political Economy.

 Instructions: just download the file and run/source it!

+Note: a new, revised and advanced, version of this model/code will be released by the end of 2023.